 A total of 37 institutions from 16 countries joined the APRACA as founding members – these are Afghanistan, Bangladesh, Fiji, Iran, India, Indonesia, Japan, Republic of Korea, Laos, Malaysia, Maldives, Nepal, Pakistan, the Philippines, Western Samoa and Thailand.
 The First General Assembly on October 14, 1977 elected Mr. G.V.K.
 Rao from India and a representative from the Philippines as Chairman and Vice Chairman of APRACA, respectively and appointed Mr. C.Y.
 Lee, Officer of FAO-RAP, as its first Secretary General.

-As of 30 April 2019, a total of 86 institutions in 24 countries in the Asia-Pacific Region are affiliated with the APRACA as its members.
+As on January 2022, a total of 87 institutions in 24 countries in the Asia-Pacific Region are affiliated with the APRACA as its members.